How can eczema be treated?

 You can take the following steps at home to help prevent your eczema flare-ups:

-- Ensure you are using a moisturiser/emollient daily, especially after you bathe, to seal the moisture in.
-Throughout the day, if you feel like your skin is drying up or feeling itchy, reapply your moisturiser/emollient.
+• Ensure you use a moisturiser or emollient daily, especially after bathing, to seal in moisture.
+Throughout the day, if you feel that your skin is drying up or becoming itchy, reapply your moisturiser or emollient.

-- When you bathe, avoid using hot water as it can irritate your skin and dry it out further.
-Stick to lukewarm water and pat your skin dry, as opposed to rubbing it.
+• When bathing, avoid using hot water, as it can irritate and dry out your skin.
+Stick to lukewarm water and gently pat your skin dry, rather than rubbing it.

-- Wear loose clothes that are made of natural materials and avoid synthetic fabrics.
+• Wear loose-fitting clothes made of natural materials and avoid synthetic fabrics.

-It is a good idea to keep a diary to help identify your eczema triggers to notice a pattern.
+It's a good idea to keep a diary to help identify your eczema triggers and notice any patterns.
 Things to make a note of include:

-- How long you spend in the bath or shower and the temperature of the water you use.
+• How long do you spend in the bath or shower, and what temperature of water do you use?

-- How often you feel stressed and why.
+• How often do you feel stressed and why?

-Making these notes should help you to begin to notice connections between what you are doing day-to-day and your eczema flare-ups.
+Making these notes should help you begin to notice connections between your day-to-day activities and your eczema flare-ups.
 Bring this diary to your doctor appointments to help them pinpoint your triggers.

 Your doctor can discuss your condition with you and suggest the most suitable treatment for you.
-This can be as simple as suggesting a washing routine or over-the-counter skincare product, to prescribing a specific course of treatment.
+This can range from suggesting a simple washing routine or over-the-counter skincare product to prescribing a specific course of treatment.

-If your condition is caused by a specific cosmetic product or medication, speak to your doctor or pharmacist about alternative products.
+If a specific cosmetic product or medication is causing your condition, consult your doctor or pharmacist about alternative solutions.
 While you shouldn't stop taking prescribed medicine without permission from your doctor, you can discuss the side effects you experience with your doctor or a pharmacist.
 Following this discussion, your doctor may be able to change your medication or a pharmacist can suggest a treatment for your eczema or recommend alternative cosmetic products.

 This stress can worsen your symptoms due to an increase in the stress hormone cortisol.
-At high enough levels, cortisol can increase inflammation in the body.
+At sufficiently high levels, cortisol can exacerbate inflammation in the body.

 Please remember, if you are finding it difficult to cope with the psychological impact of eczema, you may need to consider finding extra support.
 Always speak to your doctor if you are struggling with your mental health - they can help put you in contact with appropriate support groups and organisations to help manage your mental health.